Study in Ghana

 ELIGIBILITY: Enrollment is open to students and professionals worldwide, as well as to the general public.
 You do not need to be enrolled at UMass or any other college or university to participate in this study abroad program.

 In this 3-week cultural immersion course, Study in Ghana participants are introduced to a wide range of topics related to African culture, philosophy, and daily life.

 The group lives for 2 weeks in the Dagbe Institute’s on-campus dormitory, receiving hands-on professional instruction from local artists in drumming, dancing, singing and a variety of traditional crafts.
 While there, the group participates in local festivals, makes excursions to beaches and nearby open-air markets, and observes daily life in a rural Ghanaian village.

 The 3rd week, we travel to Ghana’s most beautiful and fascinating locations, including: Kakum National Park rainforest reserve, historic Cape Coast Castle and The National Arts Centre.
 In the capital city of Accra, Study in Ghana participants visit the world renowned live music venues, sample local cuisine, tour the workshop of a master drum maker, and participate in a private performance and masterclass with the internationally acclaimed Ghana National Dance Ensemble.

 Ghana Study Abroad: Credit & Cost

 Offered through the UMass Amherst Department of Music & Dance for 6 credits (undergraduate or graduate) or equivalent professional development credits (PDP/CRU/PLU/CEU).
-Admission on all ThisWorldMusic Ghana programs is rolling.
-Enrollment is on a first-come, first-served basis.
+Admission on all ThisWorldMusic Ghana programs is rolling, meaning enrollment is first-come, first-served.

 $3,450 program fee includes: